DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 ```

 Instead of printing out "Hit!" let's print out `currentHealth`.
 Now if we think about this code for a second you might be able to realize that our health does nothing.\
-Each time the enemy is hit we simple print out the value of `currentHealth` without changing it.
-Once we're hit (by a bullet) we need to take away some health.
+Each time the enemy is hit we simply print out the value of `currentHealth` without changing it.
+Once we're hit (by a bullet), we need to take away some health.
 Let's do that.

 ```csharp
 void OnTriggerEnter2D(Collider2D collision) {